• Project

 The school started in 2005 with 11 students; today, nearly 300 children, both Quechua and non-Quechua, are enrolled.
 Many children were being turned away due to lack of space and insufficient facilities, so the church purchased land in the mountains outside Cusco to construct a new school building.
 Volunteers from Engineering Ministries International (EMI) have created a three-phase construction plan.
 Walk through the planned campus here.

-Just over $1 million is needed for site preparation and phase one of building classrooms.
+$500,000 is needed for site preparation and phase one of building classrooms.
 With our support, many more Peruvian students can have access to a safe, high-quality, Christian education.
-Read stories from the Peru Trek for PROMESA which helped raise money for the school.

 Scholarships